SINGAPORE (July 19): Just the day before The Edge Singapore’s 2018 mid-year investment forum took

 According to the latest announcement, Midas uncovered an enforcement order filed against wholly-owned subsidiary Jilin Midas Aluminium Industries Co for a previously undisclosed liability RMB30 million ($6.3 million).

-And as at Dec 31 2012, some RMB12 million in “unaudited” ledger balances of Midas' China-based subsidiaries, out of a total of RMB873 million, were frozen on court orders.
+Some RMB12 million in “unaudited” ledger balances of Midas' China-based subsidiaries, out of a total of RMB873 million as at Dec 31 2017 were frozen on court orders.

 Shares held by Midas in several China subsidiaries which were frozen included those in wholly-owned Luoyang Midas Aluminium Industries and Dalian Huicheng Aluminium, as well as associate company CRRC Nanjing Puzhen Rail Transport.